Performing Arts Faculty

 Global & Civic Engagement

-Furthering her commitment to theater for social change, Billie Jo's 2004 production of The Vagina Monologues, featuring a cast of 40 local women, raised over $200,000 for survivors of domestic violence, and was named by The Boston Globe as one of
+Furthering her commitment to theater for social change, Billie Jo's 2004 production of The Vagina Monologues, raised over $200,000 for survivors of domestic violence, and was named by The Boston Herald as one of the top 5 theater events of the year.

 Everlasting Woman: an installation as part of Transforming Violence, curated show, Massachusetts State House